rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/ResistanceSystem.md

 Figure 5.
 Torque Generated at Flywheel at Minimum Speed.

-The analysis validates that the resistance system can provide and vary torque braking torque while operating at the minimum speed of 116.35 rpm.
+The analysis validates that the resistance system can provide and vary torque braking torque while operating at the minimum speed of 116.35 rpm, with a distance range of 2-25mm between magnet and flywheel.
 For the minimum speed analysis, the flywheel speed was calculated at 2501.6.
 To calculate the flywheel speed, the bike tire rpm was multiplied by 21.5.
-The value of the 21.5 is the size ratio between the bike tire and the flywheel.
-The change in magnetic field when the distance (or air gap) between the magnets and flywheel varies is from 2 mm to 25 mm.
+The value of 21.5 is the gear ratio between the bike tire and the flywheel.

-*Maximum Speed/Maximum Torque Analysis:*
+#### Maximum Speed/Maximum Torque Analysis:

-Objective: To prove that the torque produced at the stated maximum speed of the resistance system is less than 4748.94 N*m.
+Objective: To prove that the resistance system can provide and vary torque while the rider is traveling at a maximum speed of 288 rpm.

 ![image](https://user-images.githubusercontent.com/114370750/205558420-97cdf8b7-f5d1-453d-b502-f23db541e869.png)